Mode of StudyFull-time with language year abroad

 Careers and opportunities

-You’ll emerge from this Applied Languages degree course as a skilled multi-linguist, ready to take on roles across a range of fields.
-Previous graduates have secured positions in areas such as:
+You’ll graduate as a skilled multi-linguist, ready to take on roles across a range of fields.

 Each module on this Applied Languages degree course is worth a certain number of credits.

 In years 1, 2 and 4, you need to study modules worth a total of 120 credits.
 For example, 4 modules worth 20 credits and 1 module worth 40 credits.